DreymaR/BigBagKbdTrixPKL/README.md

 "Can I map the Caps key to Backspace?"
 --------------------------------------
 Sure you can!
 But may I suggest you do something much better with it and use **[Extend][BBText]** for a lot more power?
-Or, how about the multilayer "MoDK" tap-Extend with even more wonders?!
+Or, how about the multilayer "MoDK" Tap-or-Mod-Extend with even more wonders?!
 See below for how that works.

 For that matter, you could use your <kbd>Caps</kbd> as a <kbd>Compose</kbd> key, see below.
 There really are a lot of brilliant options for it.